GIS-S-mart/3D_modelling_VR/README.md

 # Benchmark 2.
 3D Modelling in VR

+## Introduction

-The Benchmark-2_3D_modelling_VR aims at benchmarking virtual environments for 3D modelling in virtual reality.
+The Benchmark-2_3D_modelling_VR aims at benchmarking immersive virtual environments for solid modelling of mechanical products in virtual reality.

 ## Glossary

 ...

 ## Requirements

+For an objective comparison, the candidate solution shall satisfy the following requirements:

+### Functional requirements:

 - The VE shall enable the designer to define dimensional constraints (length, raduis, distance, angle)
 - The VE shall enable the designer to define geometrical constraints (horizontal, vertical, fix/unfix, end point, mid-point, perpendicular, concentric, parallel, tangent, equidistant)